jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 > [!Laura] Laura
 >"Use him to make us smarter" Like how the corpse of the third descender was used to make the *gnosis* aka knowledge.
 Like................ i'm cooking...

+> [!jillian]
+> okay yeah that does check out. the prince of light being the third descender makes a lot of sense — now i just wonder how he *got* here, and why he came.

 The timid pygmy swung his tiny fists in the air and yelled.

 "All that rascal did was save our lives and now he acts so condescendingly, treating us like servants.
 I shall challenge him to a duel!"